 Not completing DUI school can have serious consequences, including:

 If you or a family member have been charged with Impaired driving in Chicago, you need experienced legal counsel to protect your legal rights and freedoms and limit the legal consequences.
-Call Dohman Law Group today at847-359-4005 to set up a no-cost initial consultation with an experienced Rolling Meadows DUI defense attorney who can advise you on the next steps in protecting your constitutional rights.
+Call Dohman Law Group today at 847-359-4005 to set up a no-cost initial consultation with experienced Rolling Meadows DUI defense attorneys who can advise you on the next steps in protecting your constitutional rights.